What is supply chain visibility to your organization, and why is it important in your transportation management?

 - When can I expect my order to be delivered?

-Why a Cloud-Based TMS Provides Supply Chain Visibility Better
+Why a Cloud-Based TMS Improves Supply Chain Visibility

 Fulfillment lines within the supply chain are being disrupted across many different sectors.
 This makes it more difficult to plan for disruptions that may arise and affect the shipping process.
 For some products and industry niches, e-commerce sales have increased so quickly and so dramatically that many shippers struggle to keep up during stable markets.
 Peak season surges and shipping struggles exacerbate their challenge.
 Supply chain agility and visibility today are closely tied to advances in data, communications, and technology.